iWanFlagz/ctfsg-ctf-2021-writeups/Web/TouchOfTheParanoid.md

 Nice, we have now gotten hold of our OTP secret key `6C7GGJVTU4NSELOZ`.
 We can now key this key in Google Authenticator or any other MFA apps to generate our OTP.

 Now, we have to login back to admin with `1" or 1=1--` and key in the newly generated OTP into the field and viola!
-We got out flag!
+We got our flag!

 <p align="center">
     <img src="images/TouchOfTheParanoid03.png" style="width:50%;" /><br/>